Hani Sarie-Eldin

 Hani Sarie-Eldin is an Egyptian lawyer and writer.
 He has published many articles and books in English and Arabic focusing on law, economic development and how economic reform is not possible without institutional and social reform to turn policies and visions into reality.

-He has been chairman of the Capital Market Authority of Egypt.
+He has been chairman of the Egypt Financial Supervisory Authority.

 Publications

 Sarie-Eldin has numerous legal publications in Arabic and English.